 Someone said to me recently, “Dara, you’re always so happy.
 Aren’t you ever in a bad mood?”

-You have to make an active choice, and intentionally turn your frown upside down.
+You have to make an active choice, and decide to turn your frown upside down.

-Deciding if we’re going to turn it around, well, we that’s all on us.
+Deciding if we’re going to turn it around, well, that’s all on us.

 And guess what?
 So can you.